SAP/luigi/docs/navigation-parameters-reference.md

 ### openNodeInModal
 - **type**: boolean or object
 - **description**:  configures the settings of a view which opens in a modal.
-You can set the **openNodeInModal** property to `true` to use the default modal title and size, or you can specify them using these attributes:
+You can set the **openNodeInModal** parameter to `true` to use the default modal title and size, or you can specify them using these attributes:
 - **attributes**:
   - **title** is the modal title.
 By default, it is the node label.
 If there is no label, it is left empty.
   - **size** specifies the size of the modal.
 The default size is `l`, which means 80% of the main window size.
 You can also use `m` (60%) and `s` (40%) to set the modal size.